Junho12267/Final-Project-GEOL0069/README.md

 **Part 2**

-6. Sea Surface Height Anomaly (SSHA)  is determined by subtracting the instantaneous Sea Surface Height (SSH) from long-term mean sea surface.
+6. Sea Surface Height Anomaly (SSHA)  is determined by subtracting the instantaneous Sea Surface Height (SSH) from the long-term mean sea surface (MSS).

 **SSHA= SSH-MSS**